corefan/xenko-docs/en/manual/graphics/post-effects/color-transforms/vignetting.md

 | Property | Description
 | -------- | ------------
-| Amount   | Amount/strength of the effect
+| Amount   | The rtrength of the effect
-| Radius   | Radius of the vignette from the center of the screen.
-A low value thickens the makes border and narrows the central space.
+| Radius   | The radius of the vignette from the center of the screen.
+Low values thicken the border and narrow the central space.
-| Color    | The vignette color
+| Color    | The color of the effect

 ## See also